 13. Identify Your Resources

-What courses, people, or websites, etc. can help you achieve your goal?
+What courses, people, websites, etc., can help you achieve your goal?

-- If you are starting from square one towards your goal, it can seem daunting.
-So it can be very helpful to find out what resources you have at your disposal to help you get started.
+- If you are starting from square one toward your goal, it can seem daunting.
+So it can be constructive to find out what resources you have at your disposal to help you get started.

 - You might be able to get help or advice from a mentor, colleague, career coach, family member, friend, or online professional social networks.

-- Do you need to take a course, seminar, or go back to school to get a different degree?
+- Do you need to take a course or seminar or go back to school to get a different degree?

-- If you are an educator, there are many career and education job search tips and resources available.
+- If you are an educator, many career and education job search tips and resources are available.

-Reading books or blogs can ignite your enthusiasm and gain knowledge to obtain your 2018 career goal.
+Reading books or blogs can ignite your enthusiasm and help you gain knowledge to obtain your 2023 career goal.

 Additionally, you are not the first person who has tried to accomplish your goal.
-Look to online resources or people in your network who have gone through what you’re doing.
+Look to online resources or people in your network who have gone through your work.
 There is a lot that you can learn from these resources.

 14. Set a Reasonable Time Frame

-Make your action plan even more formidable by setting it to a time-frame.
+Make your action plan more formidable by setting it to a time frame.

-- According to statistics, people are more productive when they are working towards a written deadline.
+- According to statistics, people are more productive when working towards a written deadline.